Carbondale mine fire

-The Carbondale mine fire was a mine fire in the West Side neighborhood of Carbondale, Lackawanna County, Pennsylvania in the United States.
-The fire, which started in 1946 and was eventually contained by the 1970s, caused at least two fatalities and millions of dollars of property damage.
+The Carbondale mine fire was a mine fire in the West Side neighborhood of Carbondale, Lackawanna County, Pennsylvania, in the United States.
+The fire started in 1946, but was eventually contained by the 1970s.
+However, it caused at least two fatalities and millions of dollars of property damage.

 Site description

 The Carbondale mine fire was located in the Coal Region of Pennsylvania.
 It was in the vicinity of an apartment complex consisting of eleven three-story buildings.
 The dump where the fire started was in former strip mine pits of the Hudson Coal Company's Powderly Mine.
 The pits had dirt and outcroppings of rock containing hidden coal.

 The Carbondale mine fire spread considerably faster than the Centralia mine fire in Columbia County, Pennsylvania, but was somewhat smaller.

 Unlike many mine fires, the Carbondale mine fire lacked "noxious odors".
 There are, however, irregular snowmelts in the area, which is typical of mine fires.

 32 of the boreholes installed by the Office of Surface Mining in 1986 have 6-inch internal diameter casings and the remaining two have 4 inch casings.